pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/index.rst

 Pipeline
 ========

-A pipeline is a Pachyderm primitive that is responsible for collecting data from a specified source, or ``pfs/input``, transform it according to the pipeline configuration file, and place it to the ``pfs/out`` directory in the ``pachd`` container.
-Each pipeline subscribes to a branch in the input repository or repositories, gets triggered by a commit, and runs your code to completion.
+A pipeline is a Pachyderm primitive that is responsible for reading data from a specified source, such as a Pachyderm repo, transforming it according to the pipeline configuration, and writing the result to an output repo.
+A pipeline subscribes to a branch in one or more input repositories.
+Every time the branch has a new commit, the pipeline executes a job that runs your code to completion and writes the results to a commit in the output repository.
+Every pipeline automatically creates an output repository by the same name as the pipeline.
+For example, a pipeline named ``model`` writes all results to the ``model`` output repo.

+In Pachyderm, a Pipeline is an individual execution step.
+You can chain multiple pipelines together to create a directed acyclic graph (DAG).

 A minimum pipeline specification must include the following parameters:

 - ``name`` — The name of your data pipeline.
-You can set an arbitrary name that is meaningful to the code you want to run to process the data in the specified repository.
+Set a meaningful name for your pipeline, such as the name of the transformation that the pipeline performs.
+For example, ``split`` or ``edges``.
+Pachyderm automatically creates an output repository with the same name.
+  A pipeline name must be an alphanumeric string that is less than 63 characters long and can include dashes and underscores.
+  No other special characters allowed.

 - ``input`` — A location of the data that you want to process, such as a Pachyderm repository.
-You can specify multiple input repositories, as well as combine the repositories as union or cross pipelines.
+You can specify multiple input repositories and set up the data to be combined in various ways.
-  Depending on the anticipated results, you can unite and cross pipelines as needed in this field.
   For more information, see `Cross and Union <cross-union.html>`__.

   One very important property that is defined in the ``input`` field is the ``glob`` pattern that defines how Pachyderm breaks the data into